 There are two main types of employee pension plans:

-- defined benefit, and
+- defined benefit plans

-- defined contribution.
+- defined contribution plans.

 What is a defined benefit pension plan?